tjqadri101/SLogo/README.md

 ###Sub-teams

-Viju and Talal will work on developing the View and Controller (probably) package which will contain the front-end user interface classes.
+Viju, Talal, and Chad worked on developing the View and Controller (probably) package which will contain the front-end user interface classes.

-Tara, Benson, and Chad will work on developing the back-end user packages, which include turtle, parse, and nodes.
+Tara, Benson, and Chad worked on developing the back-end user packages, which include turtle, parse, and nodes.

 ###Why?